Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: Results

-We study the evolution of excess work $W$ for $\theta_1=\pi/2$ and $\pi/6$ with $P=1$ and $0.5$ as shown in Fig.~\ref{fig:w1_apd_pd}(a) and (b), respectively. $W$ turns out to be negative for the periodic driving; this is due to the fact that instantaneous energy $e_{\bm k}(nT)$ is less than the initial energy $e^{\rm ini}_{\bm k}(0)$.
+We study the evolution of excess work $W$ for $\theta_1=\pi/2$ and $\pi/6$ with $P=1$ and $0.5$ as shown in Fig.~\ref{fig:w1_apd_pd}(a) and (b), respectively.
+The excess energy $W$ turns out to be negative for the periodic driving and also for the aperiodic driving for small time; this is due to the fact that instantaneous energy $e_{\bm k}(nT)$ is less than the initial energy $e^{\rm ini}_{\bm k}(0)$ (see Eq.~(\ref{eq:re})).
 In the present case, $e^{\rm ini}_{\bm k}(0)$ is not an eigenstate energy.
-Periodic driving is not able to excite the system.
-However, aperiodic driving can not lead to a periodic steady state and hence, instantaneous energy $e_{\bm k}(nT)$ can overcome $e^{\rm ini}_{\bm k}(0)$.
-Most interestingly, the growth rate of $W$ is significantly suppressed once the initial state has substantial flatness; $|\Psi_{\bm k}(\theta_{\rm ini},t=0)\rangle$ becomes more flat for $\theta_{\rm ini}=\pi$ compared to $\pi/2$.
-In order to check these feature in detail, we repeat the aperiodic case with $P=0.5$ as depicted in Fig.~\ref{fig:w2_apd_pd}(a) and Fig.~\ref{fig:w3_apd_pd}(a), respectively.
+One can observe that the periodic driving is not able to excite the system. {However, aperiodic driving can not lead to a periodic steady state and hence, instantaneous energy $e_{\bm k}(nT)$ can overcome $e^{\rm ini}_{\bm k}(0)$.} Most interestingly, the growth rate of $W$ is significantly suppressed once the initial state has substantial flatness; the energy eigenvalues corresponding to the state $|\Psi_{\bm k}(\theta_{\rm ini},t=0)\rangle$ are more flat for $\theta_{\rm ini}=\pi$ as compared to $\pi/2$.
+In order to examine these features in detail, we repeat the aperiodic case with $P=0.5$ as depicted in Fig.~\ref{fig:w2_apd_pd}(a) for $\theta_1=\pi/2$.
 One can clearly observe that $W$ calculated from initial dispersive band saturates at a higher value compared to the initial FB.
-For the periodic case, the behavior is the opposite (see Fig.~\ref{fig:w2_apd_pd}(b) and Fig.~\ref{fig:w3_apd_pd}(b)); $W$ obtained from a dispersive band saturates at a smaller value compared to that of the for an initial FB.
+On the other hand, for the periodic case, the behavior is the opposite (see Fig.~\ref{fig:w2_apd_pd}(b)); $W$ obtained from an initial dispersive band saturates at a smaller value as compared to an initial FB.
 The reason is $e^{\rm ini}_{\bm k}(0)$ for dispersive band becomes lower compared to the FB.
+This behavior as expected does not change for aperiodic dynamics.
 Since the system does not keep absorbing energy from the periodic driving, $W$ for dispersive band always stays lower compared to that of the FB.